readw/BTPatchChecker/README.md

 # RouterPatchChecker
 ### By William Read
-Router patch check, to determine if a router needs updating based of multiple criteria.
+Router Patch Checker, to determine if a router needs updating based off of the following criteria:
+* The router has not already been patched
+* The current version of the router OS is 12 or above
+* There are no other routers which share the same IP address
+* There are no other routers which share the same hostname

 In order to use the application you will need to do the following: